sher812/Simple-Bank-Account-Project/README.md

 # Simple-Bank-Account-Project
-A simple bank account project for my COMPSYS202 course at the University of Auckland.
+A simple money conversion project for my COMPSYS202 course at the University of Auckland.